TJ-Droid/tjdroid/README.md

 -   [x] react-native-svg-transformer
 -   [x] react-native-zip-archive

-*TJ Droid app its based on the old JW Droid app, develped by Artem Chivchalov.*
+*TJ Droid app its based on the old JW Droid app, developed by Artem Chivchalov.*